close

 Words: 1415|Pages: 3|8 min read

 Since the establishment of the Charter of Rights and Freedoms, policing in Canada has rapidly changed and continues to be shaped by the Charter provisions which limit the power of the police.
-More specifically, sections 8 to 9 under the Charter guarantees the protection of an individual's autonomy and personal legal rights from actions of the Canadian government.
+More specifically, sections 8 to 9 under the Charter guarantee the protection of an individual's autonomy and personal legal rights from actions of the Canadian government.
 Police officers do not have the power to lawfully search individuals without a warrant, or detain someone without reasonable grounds.
 Officers can only do so if they have been given a search warrant signed legally by a judge.
+This legal framework ensures that the rights of individuals are prioritized, promoting transparency and accountability in policing.
 For instance, in the case of R. v.
 Simpson, [1995], police officers observed two individuals leaving a suspected drug house in a vehicle.
 The officers reacted and immediately pulled the vehicle over.
 Upon questioning, the officer noticed a lump in the occupant’s front pocket and asked the occupant to remove the object in which he discovered cocaine.
 The accused was charged with cocaine possession for the purpose of trafficking, however, the defendant argued that he was unlawfully searched without reasonable grounds and arbitrarily detained.
 The Ontario Court of Appeal ruled out that the police cannot arrest someone without probable cause, thus dropping all charges against the accused.
-More importantly in this case, it became abundantly clear that the police abused their power and violated the defendant’s charter of rights and freedoms (section 8 & 9) by not establishing reasonable or probable grounds to execute the search and make the arrest.
+More importantly, in this case, it became abundantly clear that the police abused their power and violated the defendant’s charter of rights and freedoms (section 8 & 9) by not establishing reasonable or probable grounds to execute the search and make the arrest.
 The Charter forces the police to act within the law, placing significant limits on their powers when it comes to interfering with individual liberties.

-Furthermore, another important impact the Charter of Rights and Freedoms has on policing in Canada, is the guarantee of individual rights and freedoms, regardless of the accused crime.
+Furthermore, another important impact the Charter of Rights and Freedoms has on policing in Canada is the guarantee of individual rights and freedoms, regardless of the accused crime.
 The Charter has been designed to protect each individual and treat them with humanity and dignity no matter how severe, or serious the crime they are accused of may be.
 The Charter ensures that any restrictions on individual liberties should be as minimal as possible, where all are treated equally, regardless of their accused crime.
+This has led to a more humane and just legal system, where individuals are presumed innocent until proven guilty.
 Punishments cannot be cruel and unusual, and sentences for crimes must reflect the specific circumstances of each individual case.
 More specifically, under section 11(d) of the Charter, it states that the accused is innocent until proven guilty in a fair and public hearing by an independent and impartial tribunal; guarantee individuals fundamental rights regardless of how heinous or atrocious the crime may be.
 For example, the article titled “Luka Magnotta pleads not guilty in body parts case,” published by CTV news explains Magnotta who was the key suspect in the grisly killing and dismemberment of Jun Lin, a 33-year-old Chinese national pleaded not guilty for the murder.
 Magnotta was subsequently arrested and pleaded not guilty to five charges, including first-degree murder.
 Despite the horrendous crime Magnotta committed, he was treated fairly and equally under the protection of the charter, allowing him to remain silent and exercise his right to counsel.
 The Charter aims to protect Canadians when dealing with the justice system.
-They ensure that individuals who are involved in proceedings are treated fairly, especially those charged with a serious criminal offences.
+They ensure that individuals who are involved in proceedings are treated fairly, especially those charged with serious criminal offences.

 Get a custom paper now from our expert writers.

-In conclusion, the Charter of rights and freedoms become a part of the Canadian national identity and has become a big patriotic symbol for the country.
-Ensuring Canadian rights and freedoms are respected and honoured at all levels of government.
-But more importantly today, policing in Canada continues to be shaped by Charter provisions which limit the discretionary powers of officers, and safeguarding the rights of individuals with whom the police interact.
-Arguably, the entrenchment of the Charter has drastically changed the changed the way offences are prosecuted, as well as reshaped the way due process is valued in society, ensuring that police authorities will be held accountable if they are conducting criminal procedure in an unlawful manner.
-Guaranteeing individuals that police officers do not do not trample upon human rights or violate regulations governing police discipline and responsibilities in the course of police duty.
+In conclusion, the Charter of Rights and Freedoms has become a part of the Canadian national identity and has become a big patriotic symbol for the country.
+It ensures that Canadian rights and freedoms are respected and honoured at all levels of government.
+But more importantly today, policing in Canada continues to be shaped by Charter provisions which limit the discretionary powers of officers and safeguard the rights of individuals with whom the police interact.
+Arguably, the entrenchment of the Charter has drastically changed the way offences are prosecuted, as well as reshaped the way due process is valued in society, ensuring that police authorities will be held accountable if they are conducting criminal procedures in an unlawful manner.
+Guaranteeing individuals that police officers do not trample upon human rights or violate regulations governing police discipline and responsibilities in the course of police duty.

 Image of Dr. Oliver Johnson